Tree and Lawn FAQs

 Lawn Care

-1. How short should I cut my grass in the summer?
+1. How height should I cut my Lawn?

 2. How Much should I water my lawn?

-Fertilizing all year long is one of the most important thing you can do for your lawn. turf is constantly being put to the test with Colorado's harsh elements, nutrients and water is the way to go to combat this damage.
+Available nutrients are one of the most important thing that can help your lawn. turf is constantly being put to the test with Colorado's harsh elements, nutrients and water is the way to go to combat this damage.

 4. I have a Fungus or something on my lawn, Treatment?

-There are many good and bad organisms in every lawn.
-One of these bad organisms has come to the surface and wreaked havoc on your lawn.
+There are many "good and bad guys" in every lawn.
+One of these "bad guys" has come to the surface and wreaked havoc on your lawn.
 What is it?
 Insect?
 Fungus?
-Chemical treatment may come to mind, but treating your lawn may only suppress these secondary problems without actually solving the primary problem; leaving you with a less quality lawn.
+Chemical treatment may come to mind first, but treating your lawn may only suppress these secondary problems without actually solving the primary problem; leaving you with a less quality lawn.
 Your lawn will be more capable to fight off disease and drought in a few simple steps.

 Is the sprinkler schedule watering too many times during the week?
 Disease loves a lawn that is always wet or stressed.

 Is the sprinkler system not coming on and watering the amount it should?
-Drought stress can appear like damage from some diseases.
+Drought stress can appear like damage from some diseases too.

-Is there too much thatch covering up green grass?
-Removing manually or cutting off thatch with a low set bag mower once in spring also helps.
+Is there too much dead grass or thatch covering up green grass?
+Removing manually or dethatching with a machine once in spring also helps.

 Mower blade dull and ripping the grass rather than cutting?
 This will cause brown at the top of grass blade.